hazrmard/imgurPCA/docs/parser.md

 ```
 Parameters:
 - words (list/ndarray):
+    OPTIONAL.
 A list of words (str) to keep.
-If words are not present in items' words,
+If words are not present in items'
-    they will be added with 0 weights.
+    words, they will be added with 0 weights.
+If None, all words are kept.

+- reverse (bool):
+    If True, filters out 'words'.
+If False, filters out everything else.
 ```

 ### get_baseline